-occupational name for a cattleman, or perhaps a nickname.
-Some instances of the name in Scotland may have come from the Viking name Stoti, which likely arrived with the 9th century Norse colonization of Strathclyde and Aberdeenshire.
+may have come from the Viking name Stoti, which likely arrived with the 9th century Norse colonization of Strathclyde and Aberdeenshire.

 This web page shows only a small excerpt of our Stot research.Another 85 words (6 lines of text) covering the years 1656 and 1691 are included under the topic Early Stot History in all our PDF Extended History products and printed products wherever possible.